softwaredoug/inspector-gadget/README.md

 ### A note on styling

-Dont style using inspector-* tags, use the bootstrap popover classes (.popover, .popver-title, .popover-content) if you need to style or otherwise interact with that whole div.
+Dont style using inspector-* tags, use the bootstrap popover classes (.popover, .popover-anchor, .popver-title, .popover-content) if you need to style or otherwise interact with that whole div.
 Or add your own classes/ids/etc to content within the popover.

+#### What's popover-anchor?

+This is a css class that represents the div with hovered HTML -- the markup anchored to the screen.
+Style as needed!

 ## Sponsors